 3. Learn from your patients.
 Don’t just act as a taxi service for them.
 Try to find out what was wrong with them after delivering them to the ER.
 Was your assessment correct?
 Did you miss something?
 What should you be on the lookout for in the future?
 Speak to the ER doctor (if you get a chance) and you’ll learn volumes about making better assessments and calls in the future.

-7. Perfect your head-to-toe assessments so that you can run quickly, smoothly, and effectively through that right off the bat, offering your patients swift, potentially life-saving assistance.
+7. Perfect your head-to-toe assessments so that you can run quickly, smoothly, and effectively through them right off the bat, offering your patients swift, potentially life-saving assistance.

 9. Constantly expand your knowledge and practical skills.
 The field of emergency medicine, technology, and healthcare is constantly evolving and so it’s an integral part of your career to constantly be working toward expanding your knowledge and practical skills.
 Read research studies and published articles; keep up with “best practices”; work towards additional certifications; and always keep your existing certifications up-to-date.